pin3da/Programming-contest/lightoj/1096 - nth Term/README.md

               | f(n-1) |   |f(n+k-1)|

-For clarity see the follow post [a link] http://zobayer.blogspot.com/2010/11/matrix-exponentiation.html , which is explained in detail.
+For clarity see the follow post http://zobayer.blogspot.com/2010/11/matrix-exponentiation.html , where is explained in detail.